OpenVoiceOS/ovos-docker/docs/getting-started/docker/plugins/phal.md

 !!! danger "`ovos_phal_admin` is a privileged container"

-    The `ovos_phal_admin` intents is to run plugins that require higher accesses to some devices, files or services.
-Plugins installed in this containers have to be enabled into `~/ovos/config/mycroft.conf` in order to get loaded.
+    The `ovos_phal_admin` purpose is to run plugins that require accesses to some devices, files or services.

+    Plugins installed in this container have to be enabled into `~/ovos/config/mycroft.conf` in order to get loaded, this acts as an extra layer of security.

 The `ovos_phal` container comes with few pre-installed PHAL plugins such as:

 - `ovos-PHAL-plugin-alsa` controls system volume with [ALSA](https://en.wikipedia.org/wiki/Advanced_Linux_Sound_Architecture)
 - `ovos-PHAL-plugin-system` handles bus events to interact with the operating system

-If the existing PHAL plugins are not enough then you can install yours by following the same principle as for the [STT plugins](./stt.md) by adding a `phal.list` or `phal_admin.list` file within the `~/ovos/config/` directory, this file acts as a Python `requirements.txt` file.
+If the existing PHAL plugins are not enough then you can install yours by following the same principle as for the [STT plugins](./stt.md) by adding a `phal.list` or `phal_admin.list` files within the `~/ovos/config/` directory, this file acts as a Python `requirements.txt` file.

+!!! warning "Plugins requirements"

-When the `ovos_phal` container starts, it will look for this file and install the skills defined in there.
-These skills have to be compatible with the `pip install` method which requires a `setup.py` file.
+    These plugins have to be compatible with the `pip install` method which requires a `setup.py` file.

+When the `ovos_phal` or `ovos_phal_admin` containers start, they will look for these files and install the skpluginsills defined in there.

 ```ini title="~/ovos/config/phal.list or ~/ovos/config/phal_admin.list"
 ovos-phal-plugin-ipgeo==0.0.1 # Specific plugin version on PyPi